Mary McCarty (actress): Personal life

 McCarty never married.
 According to biographer and historian William J. Mann, McCarty was the life partner of actress Margaret Lindsay.

 On April 3, 1980, Lindsay found McCarty dead on the floor of her home in West Los Angeles.
 She was 56.
 The cause of death remained undetermined after an autopsy, with results of a toxicology awaited.

 Recognition

 In 1977, McCarty was nominated for a Tony Award for Best Featured Actress in a Play for her work in Anna Christie.
-As for Trapper John, M.D., her role would be supplanted with Madge Sinclair as Nurse Ernestine Shoup.
+After her death, her character on Trapper John, M.D. was written off and the experienced older nurse role was replaced with Madge Sinclair as Nurse Ernestine Shoop.